-Cats like to feel safe while they eat, and if something scared them when they were eating, they may no longer consider that location a safe space to chow down.
+Cats like to feel safe while they eat, and if something scares them when they are eating, they may no longer consider that location a safe space to chow down.

 So, consider moving their food to another location, preferably one they like to hang out in when they're feeling good.

 Sometimes, the bowl you use to feed your cat may be the culprit.